Celova® Care Range

 Celova MFC is a natural, biodegradable substitute for microplastics, enhancing formulations with improved texture, stability, and performance for sustainable and high-quality beauty products.

-Celova MFC for personal care applications is made out of COSMOS-approved pulp manufacturers and FSC- and PEFC-managed European forests.
-The extra-fine fibril structure makes it ideal for skin and hair applications by enhancing sensory, texture, and brightening of emulsions.
-Also, due to its ability to hold water, Celova helps to moisturize human skin and hair.
-Due to better distribution of pigments and actives, Celova also enhances the color appearance of cosmetic products.
+Celova MFC for personal care applications is produced from wood pulp sourced from FSC- and PEFC-managed European forests.
+The extra-fine fibril structure makes it ideal for skin and hair applications by enhancing sensory feel and texture, and elevating emulsion quality for increased brightness.
+Also, due to its moisture-retaining quality, Celova helps to hydrate human skin and hair.
+With better distribution of pigments and actives, Celova also enhances the color appearance of cosmetic products.

 Celova®